Isomerism Chapter Class 11

 Isomerism Chapter Class 11 for Students

-The color of coordination compounds can be explained by
+The color observed in coordination compounds is explained by

-According to crystal field theory, the interaction between the metal ion and ligand is
+According to crystal field theory, the interaction between a metal ion and its ligands is

 Option b – Electrostatic